tasxatzial/tech-card-component/README.md

 * Accessible + screen reader friendly.
 * Mobile first approach.

+While my implementation follows the course content loosely, it isn't an exact match of the design or the implementation shown in the course.
+I've made some intentional changes, with the aim of improving upon the provided design.
+Here's a non-exhaustive list:

+* Added hover and focus states on the button.
+* Spacing of the elements has been adjusted.
+* Contrast issues have been fixed.

 ## Dependencies

 The project is written in HTML, CSS, JavaScript.